 Smart and simple ways to dog proof furniture

 Having a furry friend in your home can be a lot of fun and bring great joy to your life.
-But, it can also come with its own set of challenges – namely, keeping your furniture safe from the ravages of dog claws and teeth!
+But, it can also come with its own set of challenges – namely, wanting to dog proof your furniture from the ravages of dog claws and teeth!
+Not always as easy as it sounds.

-Fortunately, there are simple steps you can take to “dog-proof” your furniture and protect it from damage.
+Fortunately, there are simple steps you can take to dog-proof furniture and protect it from damage.

 From using protective covers to training them not to chew on items around the house, here are eight smart and simple ways to keep both you and your pup happy.
 With these tips in hand, you’ll be able to enjoy having a four-legged family member without worrying about costly repairs or replacements down the line.